As CBA’s robot Chip gets more ‘human’ it’s coming up against one of our toughest traits

 We know exactly what the robots of the future will be like.
 We’ve already seen them.

 In TV series Humans the ‘synths’ are docile servants that look just like us save for their stiff movements and electric green eyes.
-The ones in I, Robot meanwhile are less humanoid, with a white gloss shell and 'early-noughties' Apple aesthetics.
+The ones in I, Robot are less humanoid, with a white gloss shell and circa-2004 Apple aesthetics.
 Ava in Ex Machina is somewhere in between, with a skin-covered face and exposed electronic innards.

 Whatever form they take, we can picture them caring for the elderly, carrying the shopping, driving trains, serving coffee, doing physiotherapy, running errands: our docile, domesticated servants.